BetSmartMedia/gesundheit/README.markdown

 ## Gesundheit is not an ORM

 But a pretty decent ORM could be built with it.
-Take a look at the resolve hooks in the source
+The recommended approach is to provide a dialect (or extend an existing one) with render methods that understand your model and field types.

 ## TODO

 - More testing
-- Other DBMS dialects
+- DBMS specific dialects

 ## License